Your Child's Thoracic Insufficiency Syndrome Evaluation and Treatment Planning

 - Review X-rays and any other imaging previously performed of your child's spine and thoracic region with you

-In order to make the best recommendation for each child, our team needs to examine them in-person.
-If your child is currently hospitalized elsewhere, our team will work with you to help initiate the transfer to CHOP and obtain necessary insurance authorizations.
+To make the best recommendation for each child, our team needs to examine the patient in-person.
+If your child is currently hospitalized elsewhere, our team will work with you to help start the transfer to Children’s Hospital of Philadelphia (CHOP) and obtain necessary insurance authorizations.

 Further testing to understand your child’s unique case